 - Provide advice regarding research opportunities

-If you have any queries please email us.
+If you have any queries please submit them here.

 Remote Health Workforce Project Report: Shark Bay

 The overall aim was to provide a comprehensive understanding of the diversity and unique characteristics of remote health, in recognition of the limited data, which reflects the primary health care activities and occasions of service provided across remote Australia.
-Specifically, we endeavored to capture the occasions of care delivered by Nurses in a remote setting context.
-Shark Bay has a Nurse Practitioner/ Remote Area Nurse service model.
+Specifically, we endeavoured to capture the occasions of care delivered by Nurses in a remote setting context.
+Shark Bay has a Nurse Practitioner/Remote Area Nurse service model.